Two master's students working at a whiteboard

 The MDes thesis provides an opportunity for you to conduct rigorous design research.

-A unique feature of the MDes program is the design thesis, which is characterized as an independent research and design project that you will conduct under the mentorship of a faculty advisor.
+A unique feature of the MDes program is the design thesis—an independent research and design project that you will conduct under the mentorship of a faculty advisor.
 The thesis is complemented by a required second-year seminar, elective coursework in the School of Design, and other departments across the Carnegie Mellon campus.
 In the first year, you'll identify possible thesis topics relative to School of Design faculty expertise, investigate ways of conducting a thesis, construct a researchable question that will frame your project, secure a thesis advisor, and write a proposal for your second year of study.
-In the second year, you'll conduct intensive research that aligns with an appropriate design process and culminates in a robust design project that addresses your research question.
+In the second year, you'll conduct intensive research that aligns with an appropriate design process and culminates in a design project that addresses your research question.
 You will also write a document that describes your steps and discoveries.
-Throughout the process you will participate in public sharing sessions of thesis work, where you will give and receive feedback to further your inquiry and understanding.
-You can peruse masters theses from students in the School of Design online at KiltHub.
+Throughout the process you’ll participate in public sharing sessions of thesis work and give and receive feedback to further your inquiry and understanding.
+You can peruse master’s theses from students in the School of Design online at KiltHub.

 Our MDes equips you with important design skills and knowledge that enable you to realize a lifelong career in design.

-The MDes is regarded as a terminal degree in design.
-As a result, graduates are poised to take on leading design roles in professional practice worldwide.
+The MDes is considered to be a terminal degree in design, and graduates are poised to take on leading roles in professional practice worldwide.
 Alumni are also well-positioned to acquire entry-level teaching and research positions at universities.
-As a graduate, you may also seek to deepen your studies through a design-focused PhD program like ours, or continue your education in areas such as business, human-computer interaction, or public policy.
-However you chart your path, we are confident that our MDes will provide you with a strong design education that builds on your background and strengthens the positive trajectory for achieving your professional goals.
+As a graduate, you may choose to deepen your studies through a design-focused PhD program, like that offered by the CMU School of Design, or continue your education in areas such as business, human-computer interaction, or public policy.
+Whatever direction you choose to pursue, our MDes will provide you with a strong design education that builds on your background and strengthens the positive trajectory for achieving your professional goals.

 Master of Design in Design for Interactions (MDes) Curriculum